perico72/thingbomb/apps/www/src/content/blog/rewriting-my-entire-app.md

 author: "George"
 ---

+> Most of this article is outdated.
+I have changed the approach yet again from a block-based widget approach into a more traditional New Tab approach (which is not drag-and-drop).
+I have also determined that making a JavaScript-based plugin system is not technically feasible within a browser extension.
+This article is being preserved for historical purposes; it may no longer be accurate.

 I decided to rewrite Flowtide entirely using SolidJS.
 This article will explain the reasons, technical decisions, and the future of Flowtide.

 For context, Flowtide is a New Tab page for Chrome and Firefox that aims to be beautiful and customizable.
 It is free and open-source software.